zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 **Step 1: Review the customer case study (15 minutes)**

+**Outcome**

-Outcome: Analyze your customer's needs
+Analyze your customer's needs.

 -   Customer's background, situation, needs and technical requirements

 -   Current customer infrastructure and architecture

--   Potential issues, objectives, and blockers
+-   Potential issues, objectives and blockers

 **Step 2: Design a proof of concept solution (60 minutes)**

+**Outcome**

-Outcome: Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format
+Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

--   Determine your target customer audience
+-   Determine your target customer audience.

--   Determine customer's business needs to address your solution
+-   Determine customer's business needs to address your solution.

--   Design and diagram your solution
+-   Design and diagram your solution.

--   Prepare to present your solution
+-   Prepare to present your solution.

 **Step 3: Present the solution (30 minutes)**

+**Outcome**

-Outcome: Present solution to your customer
+Present solution to your customer:

 -   Present solution